| Dream telepathy experiments traditionally use pictures as

 case when, late one October, I invited folks to dream with me

+(the participant names in this article are pseudonyms).
 Since I had used plenty of picture targets in previous

 experiments, I thought this time I would try something new.
 It